-- (a) Drawings and specifications for materials and structural integrity signed and sealed by applicant's engineer or architect must be submitted to and approved by SRIA. - (b) Current survey of property must be provided, showing property lines and location of mean high water line. - (c) Width shall be a minimum of three feet and a maximum of eight feet. - (d) Height to be a minimum of three feet and a maximum of five feet above mean high water line. - (e) Maximum length of 300 feet and no more than 1,500 square feet. - (f) Decking shall be spaced not less than one-half-inch spacing. - (g) Construction shall involve as few pilings as possible. - (h) Dolphins or mooring piles will be considered on individual basis. - (i) A means of crossing over, under, or around the pier in a reasonably safe manner must be provided for persons walking the beaches.
-This may include steps with handrails. - (j) For commercial piers, each pier must have signs posted in bold print prohibiting the dumping of garbage and the pumping of bilges. - (k) Piers setback lines shall be ten percent of waterfront at MHWL, but no less than five feet from littoral lines. - (I) No "T"'s, as such, are allowed, but piers may be widened at the outer end on one or both sides.
-Maximum width may not exceed two times the pier width, and maximum length may not exceed three times the pier width. - (m) Structures above the decks of piers are not allowed; however, boat lifts may be approved adjacent to piers if the supporting piles for the boat lift do not extend more than twelve feet above mean high water.
+- 8 (a) Drawings and specifications for materials and structural integrity signed and sealed by applicant's engineer or architect must be submitted to and approved by SRIA. - 10 (b) Current survey of property must be provided, showing property lines and location of mean high water line. - 12 (c) Width shall be a minimum of three feet and a maximum of eight feet. - 13 (d) Height to be a minimum of three feet and a maximum of five feet above mean high water line. - 15 (e) Maximum length of 300 feet and no more than 1,500 square feet. - 16 (f) Decking shall be spaced not less than one-half-inch spacing. - 17 (g) Construction shall involve as few pilings as possible. - 18 (h) Dolphins or mooring piles will be considered on individual basis. - 19 (i) A means of crossing over, under, or around the pier in a reasonably safe manner must be provided for persons walking the beaches.
+This may include steps with handrails. - For commercial piers, each pier must have signs posted in bold print prohibiting the dumping of garbage and the pumping of bilges. - 23 (k) Piers setback lines shall be ten percent of waterfront at MHWL, but no less than five feet from littoral lines. - No "T"'s, as such, are allowed, but piers may be widened at the outer end on one or both sides.
+Maximum width may not exceed two times the pier width, and maximum length may not exceed three times the pier width.
+Maximum size of terminal platforms is 160 square feet for piers not exceeding 4 feet in width.
+Maximum width of platform is 12 feet.
+Piers exceeding 4 feet in width are restricted to 96 feet for terminal platforms. - (m) Structures above the decks of piers are not allowed; however, boat lifts may be approved adjacent to piers if the supporting piles for the boat lift do not extend more than twelve feet above mean high water.
 Plans and applications must be accompanied by letters from the adjoining lessees stating that they have reviewed the plans and either do or do not object to the proposed construction.
 Existing structures that were previously approved by the SRIA may remain as long as they are properly maintained.
 If these structures are destroyed, they may not be rebuilt.

-3-2.4 Administrative requirements.
+38 3-2.4 Administrative requirements.